Bill Gallagher (businessman): Hamilton statue controversy

+Philanthropy

+The Sir William and Lady Judi Gallagher Foundation provides scholarships for computing and mathematical science, engineering, management and music (specifically opera).

 Honours and awards

 In the 1987 Queen's Birthday Honours, Gallagher was appointed a Member of the Order of the British Empire, for services to export.
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
-In the 1999 New Year Honours, Gallagher was made a Companion of the New Zealand Order of Merit, for services to business and export, and he was promoted to Knight Companion of the New Zealand Order of Merit, for services to business, in the 2011 New Year Honours.
-In 2004, he was inducted into the New Zealand Business Hall of Fame.
+Gallagher was appointed a Companion of the New Zealand Order of Merit, for services to business and export, in the 1999 New Year Honours, and promoted to Knight Companion of the New Zealand Order of Merit in the 2011 New Year Honours, for services to business.

-In 2008, Gallagher and his brother John both received honorary doctorates from the University of Waikato.
+In 2004, Gallagher was inducted into the New Zealand Business Hall of Fame, and in 2008 he was awarded an honorary doctorate by the University of Waikato.
+In 2025, Gallagher was made a life member of National Fieldays, recognising his contributions to the event itself as well as to the New Zealand agritech industry in general.